fbpx

 How do you eliminate radon?

-Since prolonged exposure to radon is closely associated with the development of serious illnesses, this should convince you, as the homeowner, to perform a radon test and measure the radon levels in your home in order to preserve the health of you and your family.
+Since prolonged exposure to radon is closely associated with the development of serious illnesses.
+Exposure to radon increases the risk of lung cancer.
+Indeed, it is one of the most common and leading causes of lung cancer after smoking.
+This alone should convince you, as the homeowner, to perform a radon test and measure the radon levels in your home.